 They had 6 different cuts of beef, it was interesting to try all cuts side-by-side.
 We had strip steak, but I think my favorite was probably the tenderloin.
 We also tried a flat iron steak, while it has a unique, stronger flavor, it's actually pretty delicious!
 And has a much lower price tag than other cuts of meat.

 I buy grassfed beef (Butcher Box is a great source).
 While grassfed has a healthier fat profile, it is much leaner so really take care to not overcook!

-– 4 inches 4 seconds: this is how you can tell your grill is hot enough, you should be able to place your hand 4″ above the grill for 4 seconds (and 4 seconds only)
+This is how you can tell your grill is hot enough, you should be able to place your hand 4″ above the grill for 4 seconds (and 4 seconds only).

-– clean grill grate: this one piece is so important for a good piece of grilled meat, clean the grate and let the grill burn off any leftover residue before cooking your meat
+This one piece is so important for a good piece of grilled meat, clean the grate and let the grill burn off any leftover residue before cooking your meat.

-– cutting: always allow 5 min for the meat to rest (more for larger pieces) and slice against the grain (the key to good flank steak is a super-thin cut, against the grain)
+Always allow 5 min for the meat to rest (more for larger pieces) and slice against the grain (the key to good flank steak is a super-thin cut, against the grain).

 My friend Kathryn Hutchison, an Austin-based food blogger, attended as well and has some nice photos (she's a much better photographer than I am!) and more tips on her blog.
 Check them out at 10 Best Grilling Tips from the Texas Beef Council.